 Grizzly Peak offers an escape into uncharted territory, just like our beloved National Parks.
 This remote and relaxing area offers tons of Disney fun.

 Grizzly River Run.
-If you’re42 inches or taller, jump in this river for thrilling white water adventure.
-The circular whitewater raft seats up to 8 people, but will just have one group aboard per raft.
+If you’re 42 inches or taller, jump in this river for thrilling white water adventure.
+The circular whitewater raft seats up to 8 people.

 This ride is a family favorite and riding it at night is even better than day time!
 Look out for water splashing over your back and bring a Pancho if you want to stay dry.
 Disney MaxPass ride.